 |“Reduce this busy road to a single carriage-way at points”||Chiswick High Road is already single carriage-way at points.

-The councillors now claim that CW9 “fails to address” air quality.
+The Chiswick councillors now claim that CW9 “fails to address” air quality.
 This claim is based upon data in a TfL air pollution report showing no significant change in pollution.
-This analysis assumes no change in how people will travel in order to establish a baseline for comparison with today.

 Anyone cycling instead of taking a polluting mode of transport will be helping to address air pollution and we hope the Chiswick councillors will encourage this.

 See also Bike Myth Number 1.

 |“Force pedestrians to cross a high speed two way cycle route”||Bike Myth Number 5.

 |“Drive more traffic onto Chiswick High Road because of road closures”||The CW9 plans propose closing Wellesley Road and Stile Hall Gardens to west bound motor traffic.